JerloPH/HomeCinema/docs/README_TODO.md

 # HomeCinema - Features to Add / Bugs to Fix

 ## Priority List
-- Store **'app and db'** version on **'config'** table.
+- Refactor how frmMovie stores and access child forms.
 - Marked 'Watched' entry.
 - Chromecast support.
 - Copy movie/series file to directory.
 - Load label texts from external files, when using translation.
 - Faster showing of movie info when clicking **"View details"**.
-- Scrape Anime info from Anilist/MyAnimeList.
 - Improve speed of App load (check background worker and optimize).
 - Check if file still exists, before loading it into the App.
   - Delete entry from database, and cover picture (if existing). *For now, skips the entry.*
   - Remove ListView item, when the file is not existing.
 Then, delete the entry from database. *Or archive to another database*.
 - Use **Series Name/Title** only **if** category is **Series**, and use as **Original Title/Name**.
-- Create new TextBox to set TimeOut for connections.
+- Create new TextBox Setting to set TimeOut for connections.

 ## Features:
 - General